sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 Thin crack system with awkward moves.
 Can finish at belay of:

 **39. Blue Sunday (6a+) *★***
-Pleasant face climbing staring left of cave.
+Pleasant face climbing starting left of the cave.
 {.debolted}

 **40. Do It Yourself (6c)**